 \section{Abstract}

-Autonomous aerial tracking with drones offers vast potential for surveillance, cinematography, and industrial inspection applications.
-While single-drone tracking systems have been extensively studied, swarm-based target tracking remains underexplored, despite its unique advantages of distributed perception, fault-tolerant redundancy, and multidirectional target coverage.
-To bridge this gap, we propose a novel decentralized LiDAR-based swarm tracking framework that enables visibility-aware, cooperative target tracking in complex environments, while fully harnessing the unique capabilities of swarm systems.
-To address visibility, we introduce a novel Spherical Signed Distance Field (SSDF)-based metric for 3-D environmental occlusion representation, coupled with an efficient algorithm that enables real-time onboard SSDF updating.
+Autonomous aerial tracking with drones offers vast potential for surveillance, cinematography, and industrial inspection.
+While single-drone tracking has been extensively studied, swarm-based target tracking remains underexplored despite its advantages in distributed perception, fault tolerance, and multidirectional coverage.
+We propose a decentralized LiDAR-based swarm tracking framework that enables visibility-aware cooperative tracking in complex environments.
+To address visibility, we introduce a novel Spherical Signed Distance Field (SSDF)-based metric for 3-D environmental occlusion representation, coupled with an algorithm that enables real-time onboard SSDF updating.
 A general Field-of-View (FOV) alignment cost supporting heterogeneous LiDAR configurations is proposed for consistent target observation.
-Swarm coordination is enhanced through cooperative costs that enforce inter-robot safe clearance, prevent mutual occlusions, and notably facilitate 3-D multidirectional target encirclement via a novel electrostatic-potential-inspired distribution metric.
-These innovations are integrated into a hierarchical planner, combining a kinodynamic front-end searcher with a spatiotemporal $SE(3)$ back-end optimizer to generate collision-free, visibility-optimized trajectories.
-The proposed approach undergoes thorough evaluation through comprehensive benchmark comparisons and ablation studies.
-Deployed on heterogeneous LiDAR swarms, our fully decentralized implementation features collaborative perception, distributed planning, and dynamic swarm reconfigurability.
-Validated through rigorous real-world experiments in cluttered outdoor environments, the proposed system demonstrates robust cooperative tracking of agile targets (drones, humans) while achieving superior visibility maintenance.
-This work establishes a systematic solution for swarm-based target tracking, and its source code will be released to benefit the community.
+Swarm coordination is enhanced through costs that enforce inter-robot clearance, prevent mutual occlusions, and facilitate 3-D multidirectional target encirclement via a novel electrostatic-potential-inspired distribution metric.
+These are integrated into a hierarchical planner combining a kinodynamic front-end searcher with a spatiotemporal $SE(3)$ back-end optimizer.
+The proposed approach is thoroughly evaluated through comprehensive benchmark comparisons and ablation studies.
+Deployed on heterogeneous LiDAR swarms, the fully decentralized system supports collaborative perception, distributed planning, and dynamic reconfigurability.
+Validated through extensive real-world experiments in cluttered outdoor environments, the proposed system demonstrates robust cooperative tracking of dynamic targets (drones, humans) while achieving visibility maintenance.
+The code link is: \url{https://github.com/hku-mars/Swarm-Tracker}.